Cooperative Variance Estimation and Bayesian Neural Networks for Disentangling Aleatoric and Epistemic Uncertainties: Conclusion

 \section{Conclusion}

-We propose a novel Bayesian heteroscedastic regression strategy based on cooperative training of deterministic and Bayesian neural networks that disentangles epistemic and aleatoric uncertainties.
+We propose a novel Bayesian heteroscedastic regression strategy based on cooperative training of variance estimation and Bayesian neural networks that disentangles epistemic and aleatoric uncertainties.
 The proposed method is efficient, robust, and straightforward to implement because it is simpler to train each network in isolation, while ensuring complementarity in their training.
-As a Bayesian method, it does not require validation data.
-We believe the method is scalable and applicable to real-world problems involving active learning and Bayesian optimization considering data-scarce and data-rich scenarios, unlike Gaussian process regression.
+We believe the method is scalable and applicable to real-world problems that will involve active learning and Bayesian optimization, considering data-scarce and data-rich scenarios, unlike Gaussian process regression.